See how Subito increased conversion rates by 37% with promo codes

 There are hundreds of ways to nurture trust and loyalty.
 That’s also where customer loyalty programs come into play.
 You can use them to keep your brand on top of customers’ minds and to reciprocate some of the positive feedback and give back something of value.
 Yet, launching a loyalty program is not enough - it needs to be a data-based, well-thought-out, and interdepartmental endeavour that runs indefinitely.

-In-house loyalty solutions or SaaS loyalty solutions providers?
+In-house versus SaaS loyalty

 If you are a big brand with hordes of employees and development teams - launching your in-house loyalty program is objectively a good idea.
 This is because no SaaS will give you an ultimate level of independence and control that comes with fully independent service.
 So, in-house architecture wins with SaaS in terms of control and flexibility.
 Yet, the match is far from over.